-- 10.1 All students are entitled to access a broad and balanced curriculum. - 10.2 In some cases students' needs may be such that withdrawal from some areas of the curriculum is necessary to improve basic skills or facilitate structured interventions with regard to emotional, behavioural and social difficulties.
-Some students may need the opportunity to continue their class work in the Inclusion Area/ Beehive if their needs are such that the normal classroom environment prevents them accessing the subject matter at the level of which they are capable. e.g. students with a SEMH need may need a time out and restorative work in The Beehive. - 10.3 Technical aids are available to some students depending on need.
-Several students use Chromebooks or access ICT facilities based around the school.
-Specialised seating and equipment are obtained through Occupational Therapy (OT) or purchased on their advice, as required.
+- 10.1 All pupils/students are entitled to access a broad and balanced curriculum. - 10.2 In some cases, pupil/students' needs may be such that withdrawal from some areas of the curriculum is necessary to improve basic skills or facilitate structured interventions with regard to emotional, behavioural and social difficulties.
+Some pupils/students may need the opportunity to continue their class work in an inclusion area if their needs are such that the normal classroom environment prevents them accessing the subject matter at the level of which they are capable. e.g. pupils/students with a SEMH need may need a time out and restorative work within the inclusion space. - 10.3 Technical aids are available to some pupils/students depending on need e.g. some pupils/students use Chromebooks or access ICT facilities.
+Specialist seating and equipment may be obtained through Occupational Therapy (OT) or purchased on their advice, as required.

-11.0 Students with an Education, Health and Care Plan (EHCP) and/or medical needs
+11.0 Pupil/students with an Education, Health and Care Plan (EHCP) and/or medical needs

-- 11.1 The Trust will work closely with students, families and professionals to meet the needs of students with an EHCP and/or medical needs.
-Where a student has an EHCP or a Healthcare Plan (HCP), the Trust will use support strategies and implement interventions to support the student to achieve their outcomes or targets.
-Targets are reviewed at regular intervals throughout the year and if expected progress has not been achieved, the next wave of intervention will be introduced. - 11.2 If a student requires medication, the Trust will provide an appropriate locked space for the medication to be stored safely.
-The Trust will assist a student to access their medication as part of a pre-agreed plan but generally will not administer the medication.
-This means that the Trust will hand over the medication to the student to be self- administered, and the Trust will not measure dosages or monitor the intake of medication.
+- 11.1 The Trust will work closely with pupils/students, families and professionals to meet the needs of pupils/students with an EHCP and/or medical needs.
+Where a pupil/student has an EHCP or a Healthcare Plan (HCP), the Trust will use support strategies and implement interventions to support the pupil/student to achieve their outcomes or targets.
+Targets are reviewed at regular intervals throughout the year and if expected progress has not been achieved, the next wave of intervention will be introduced. - 11.2 If a pupil/student requires medication, the Trust will provide an appropriate safe space for the medication to be stored safely.
+The Trust will assist a pupil/student to access their medication as part of a pre-agreed plan but generally will not administer the medication.
+This means that the Trust will hand over the medication to the pupil/student to be self-administered, and the Trust will not measure dosages or monitor the intake of medication.
 Due to the urgent nature of some conditions such as epilepsy and diabetes, medication to treat these conditions would be administered by Trust first aid staff.
 However, this would be part of a pre-agreed emergency response plan.
 The storage of medication includes emergency packs which would be handed to paramedics in the event of an emergency.